EsriDevEvents/using-arcgis-location-services-with-arcgis-rest-apis-2022/curl-samples/README.md

 ./arcgis-request.sh "Palm Springs Convention Center"
 ```

-or any address you wich to geocode.
+or any address you wish to geocode.
 Make sure the address is in quotes if it contains spaces or any special characters.

 ## More information